peterhinch/micropython-monitor/README.md

 ```
 A decorator may be inserted prior to a function definition; in `uasyncio` code
 a coroutine definition may be decorated.
 These cause a Pico pin to go high for
 the duration whenever the function or coroutine runs.
-Other mechanisms exist
+Other mechanisms offer
-with means of measuring cpu hogging.
+means of measuring cpu hogging.

 The Pico can output a trigger pulse on GPIO28 which may be used to trigger a
 scope or logic analyser.
 This can be configured to occur when excessive latency